rameenmk/rameenmk/README.md

 ### 💼 About Me
 - 🎓 Master's in Business Analytics | UMass Amherst
 - 🏎️ 5+ years in global cars trading & logistics operations
+- 💸 4+ years in Corporate Banking as a Financial Analyst and Trade Officer
 - 🛩️ Strong interest in data science & predictive modeling
 - 💬 Ask me about Python, SQL, Excel, Tableau, NLP, and Supply Chain Analytics
 - 🔭 I’m currently working on **Self Driving Car through AI**